NavyaG-lab/Tech-writer/etl_users/ingestion/archives.md

 ###### Status of the data

-The data safe and will be available in the next run after the situation is back to normal, that is when the late archive node completes.
+The data is safe and will be available in the next run after the situation is back to normal, that is when the late archive node completes.

 #### Archive consumption failures